 PBGC will generally request the following information:

-Credit Quality - To help us understand whether the financial health of the sponsor and its controlled group may deteriorate as a result of an event or a downward business trend, we need current and projected financial information about the sponsor and any members of its controlled group.
+- Credit Quality - To help us understand whether the financial health of the sponsor and its controlled group may deteriorate as a result of an event or transaction, we need current and projected financial information about the sponsor and any members of its controlled group.

-Pension Plan(s) - To help us assess the health of the plans, we review recent actuarial information about the plans, including the most recent actuarial valuation report, latest market value of each plan's assets, contribution history, and information about any events that have had a material effect on the plans since the last actuarial valuation.
+- Pension Plan(s) - To help us assess the health of the plans, we review recent actuarial information about the plans, including the most recent actuarial valuation report, latest market value of plan assets, contribution history, and information about any events that have had a material effect on the plans since the last actuarial valuation.

 If we conclude that no further action is necessary after reviewing the additional information submitted, we will close the inquiry and notify the plan sponsor.